 - Sardines and anchovies: Links between fisheries and climate change in central California

-> - 10:00 AM – Independently explore Monterey Aquarium—what to see first… the jellies or kelp forest exhibit?
-Make sure to save room for lunch at Archie’s American Diner!
+- 10:00 AM – Explore Monterey Aquarium—what to see first… the jellies or kelp forest exhibit?

-> - 1:00 PM – Head north along the Pacific Coast Highway
+- 1:00 PM – Head north along Pacific Coast Highway

-> - 2:00 PM – Snack break and a mini-lecture at Elkhorn Slough and Moss Landing Wildlife Area on Pacific Coast salt marshes
+- 2:00 PM – Snack break and a mini-lecture at Elkhorn Slough and Moss Landing Wildlife Area on Pacific Coast salt marshes

 - 3:00 PM – Look through the Surfing Museum in Santa Cruz and watch the locals on Steamers Lane.